cameronglegg/stirlingdocs/docs/purchasing.md

 * Follow up with back ordered hardware and materials
 * Copy drawings

-## Stock Related
+### Stock Related
 * Check stock quantities weekly
 * Label stock room bins

 :::tip
-Material quantities should be coming from the Ofice staff not the Shop staff.
+Material quantities should be coming from the Office staff not the Shop staff.
 :::